artidataio/amplify-cors-proxy/README.md

 This method will enable the browser to give JavaScript the data that it needs.
 **No more CORS error!**

-You actually don't have to spin up your own CORS Proxy server as https://corsproxy.io/ is a thing.
+You actually don't have to spin up your own CORS Proxy as https://corsproxy.io/ is a thing.
 However, you are a developer and you don't want your service to be critically reliant on others, right?!
 Then I might have a solution for your problem.
 It involves building your own CORS Proxy API with just a few commands.